ZaqueHub/testttt/README.md

 local BoneCFrame = CFrame.new(-9515.75, 174.852, 6079.406)
 local BoneCFrame2 = CFrame.new(-9359.453, 141.327, 5446.82)

--- Function to teleport to positions around the enemy at a distance of 40 units local function TeleportAroundEnemy(enemyCFrame)
+-- Function to teleport to positions around the enemy at a distance of 40 units with delay local function TeleportAroundEnemy(enemyCFrame)
     local directions = {
         Vector3.new(-40, 0, 0),  -- left